AgateTravel WeLiveToServe

 Other Warming Measures

 Considering that you may start your visit early in the morning, it is recommended that you wear a mask otherwise your face will freeze and your mouth and nose will inhale too much cold air, causing discomfort.
-Other accessories like the winter hat, wool scarf and gloves are essential in the cold month.
+Other accessories like the winter hat, wool scarf and gloves are essential in this cold month.

 Travel Recommendations & Tips for Mount Fuji Trip in January

-In early January, there are light art exhibitions in scenic areas such as the Lake Yamanaka and Lake Kawaguchi where you can witness a unique winter night when the colorful lights are reflected against the snow-capped Mount Fuji in the distance.
+In early January, there are light exhibitions in surrounding scenic areas such as the Lake Yamanaka and Lake Kawaguchi where you can witness a fantastic winter night when the colorful lights are reflected against the snow-capped Mount Fuji in the distance.
 If you are lucky, you may watch the spectacular winter fireworks if you are going to visit the Lake Kawaguchi in the late month of 2026.

 Lake Saiko offers you unique travel experience where there are numerous frost-covered trees sparkling like diamonds under the sunshine during the Lake Saiko Ice Festival that is usually held since late January.
-However, you’d better check the specific schedule of the Festival in advance since it takes place based on the weather conditions.
+However, you’d better check the specific schedule of the festival in advance since it takes place based on the weather conditions.

 Mount Fuji Weather by Month